MicrosoftDocs/Viva/Viva/engage/setup.md

 **Viva Engage Core experience**

-If you don't enforce Viva Engage licensing in your tenant, users can simply access the Viva Engage core experience.
+If you don't enforce Viva Engage licensing in your organization, users can access the Viva Engage core experience.
-<br>If you do enforce Viva Engage licensing in your tenant, each user must be assigned both of the following:
+<br>If you do enforce Viva Engage licensing in your tenant, each user must be assigned both:
-<ul><li>Microsoft 365 license</li>
+- Microsoft 365 license, *and*

-<li>Viva Engage Core Service Plan (or Yammer Enterprise Service Plan)</li></ul>
+- Viva Engage Core Service Plan (or Yammer Enterprise Service Plan)

 >[!NOTE]
 >The Core Service plan is a foundational component of Microsoft Viva Engage and can provide essential features and capabilities to enhance employee engagement and collaboration within your organization.

 **Viva Engage Premium experience**

-Microsoft 365 Global administrator and Engage administrator roles can manage and configure premium experiences for the organization provided that the tenant has purchased either of the following premium licenses:
+Microsoft 365 Global administrator and Engage administrator roles can manage and configure premium experiences for the organization if the tenant purchased either of the following premium licenses:

 - Microsoft Viva Suite
 - Microsoft Viva Employee Communications and Communities